oleg-yaroshevskiy/quest_qa_labeling/README.md

 Download RoBERTa-base checkpoint by running `sh bash/training/load_roberta_weights.sh`

 Training 5 RoBERTa-base models (cross-validation): `sh bash/training/train5_roberta_with_pseudo_labels.sh`.
-The result is writen to `experiments/2-4-5-head_tail-pseudonoleakrandom100k-1e-05-210-260-500-26-roberta-200` and can also be found in [this Kaggle Dataset](https://www.kaggle.com/ddanevskyi/roberta-base-model) Also, [here](https://www.kaggle.com/dmitriyab/roberta-stackx-base-pl20k) 5 model checkpoints (one per each fold) are stored.
+The result is written to `experiments/2-4-5-head_tail-pseudonoleakrandom100k-1e-05-210-260-500-26-roberta-200` and can also be found in [this Kaggle Dataset](https://www.kaggle.com/ddanevskyi/roberta-base-model) Also, [here](https://www.kaggle.com/dmitriyab/roberta-stackx-base-pl20k) 5 model checkpoints (one per each fold) are stored.

 ### 6. BART-large with pseudo-labels